rsdoiel/antenna/libraries.md

 date: 2024-10-22, from: Association of Research Libraries News

-<p>Last Updated on October 24, 2024, 7:20 am ET Sign up to receive the Day in Review by email.
+<p>Last Updated on October 24, 2024, 12:59 pm ET Sign up to receive the Day in Review by email.
 Jump to: Tuesday, October 22 &#124; Wednesday, October 23 &#124; Thursday,...</p>
 <p>The post <a href="https://www.arl.org/day-in-review/day-in-review-october-21-24/">Day in Review (October 21–24)</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>